 Adding an image is just as easy as adding a hyperlink, although a bit different.
 An image is not stored on your webpage, but it sits on your server, just like your other files.
 When you display an image in an html file, you are linking to the image.
 The HTML tells the browser to locate and display it.
 Therefore, we will follow a multiple step process.

 Locate the folder named images that you copied to your web directory.
 You will find one image here named osu.png.
-Here you store all subsequent images you want to use in your page.
+In this folder, you’ll store all subsequent images you want to use in your page.

 Use the img tag to link to that image in your map2.html

 Your file structure, once the images folder is created and you have copied cat.png.
-In other words, the image is now being served.
+In other words, the image is now being served. this direction is a bit unclear

 Now we can add the image to our index.html.
 The following line of code uses the img tag, and then links to our image.
 We will use the src attribute to name the source of the image.
 The image is coming from our own server, we don't need to go externally to get it, so we can put the name of the folder and image as our image address.